dotnet-outdated/dotnet-outdated/README.md

 This is a fork by Yetly of the continuation of the original `dotnet-outdated` tool created by Jerrie Pelser.

 This fork contains early fixes and is used internally by the Yextly organization.
+This fork emphasis is in on the library side in order to allow it to be used during CI.
+In order to avoid confusion, the versioning scheme has been reverted to 1.0.0.

 If you already have the original `dotnet-outdated` tool installed you need to run `dotnet tool uninstall --global dotnet-outdated` before installing this